jradavenport/FBEYE/README.md

 jrad@astro.washington.edu

-If you use this code, please cite our upcoming paper (Davenport et al 2014 ApJ Submitted)
+If you use this code, please cite our upcoming paper (Davenport et al 2014 ApJ Accepted)